-One year ago, Kaafiya could not imagine that she would be running a successful business.
+Three years ago, Kaafiya could not imagine that she would be running a successful business.
 She says that it is a dream come true.

 Gender inequality and illiteracy rates are very high among girls and women in Somalia.
 A vast majority have fewer opportunities in the labour market and have lower economic empowerment when compared to men.

 However, this has been changing in recent years.
 Thanks to projects like Trócaire’s ‘Somali Advocates for Health and Nutrition’ (SAHAN) project, there are now opportunities for more Somali women to actively participate in development issues.
 This is giving them jobs that were traditionally reserved for men, such as running small businesses.

 Kaafiya says that she got the capital to start her business from saving her earnings from being involved in Trócaire’s project.
 She was paid to be a ‘Female Community Influencer’ which involved spreading awareness and information about Trócaire’s health services.

 Kaafiya works with a counterpart, Amina, and together, they have managed to conduct over 4,000 home visits in the district.

 “We were selected and trained as Female Community Influencers and part of our mandate is to promote healthy behaviours, encourage and link women who have no contact with a health facility” says Kaafiya.
 “I have committed myself to the initiative that has been so fulfilling, on top of giving me the capital I needed to start a business”.